Blue Comet SPT Layzner: Anime

+BC was known to have aired in Japan via AT-X, BS12 and on the Bandai Channel.

 The anime had an OP and two ED songs.
 The OP was Melos no Yōni Lonely Way (Like Melos, Lonely Way), composed by Hideya Nakazaki and performed by Airmail from Nagasaki.
 The first ED song, which was for episodes 1-25, was Go-fun Dake no Wagamama (Just 5 Minutes of Selfishness), also composed by Hideya Nakazaki and performed by Seiko Tomizawa & Airmail from Nagasaki.
 The second ED song, which was for episodes 26-38, was La Rose Rouge (The Red Rose), composed by Tetsuji Hayashi and performed by Seiko Tomizawa.

 Blue Comet's mech designs were done by Kunio Okawara.

-A Blu-Ray release was done on September 18, 2013 with the Blu-Ray Box and the Recollections 1996-2000 Blu-Ray Box version.

-Proposed North American release

-Since the Summer of 2001, Bandai planned to release the series in North America.
+In the summer of 2001, Bandai Entertainment announced plans to release the series in North America.
 However, as with Giant Gorg, the plan was scrapped.
 The complete series concluded the damaged, blue-tinted video masters from Sunrise, and were unable to acquire replacements.
 Bandai's license to this and Giant Gorg expired in 2005.
+In 2023, Discotek Media planned to release the series and the three accompanying OVAs on Blu-Ray, with fixed masters from the Japanese Blu-Ray release.

+A Japanese Blu-Ray release was done on September 18, 2013 with the Blu-Ray Box and the Recollections 1996-2000 Blu-Ray Box version.

 Video games

 This series was included in Super Robot Wars J for the Game Boy Advance and Super Robot Wars GC for the GameCube.
 It was also featured in Shin Super Robot Wars (its debut) and Super Robot Wars 64 with a primary storyline role of all the Super Robot Wars it has appeared in.
-In its recent appearances, the unused Layzner Mk-II design that briefly appears in the credits sequences of the "1999" arc has been an unlockable Unit.
-Characters such as Gale and Julia have also been able to join your side after convincing processes.
-Ru Kain and his Demon Death Platoon are frequent adversaries, as are most of the mass-produced SPTs.
+The anime also showed up in Super Robot Wars Operation Extend and Super Robot Wars DD.

 The series also appears in the Another Century's Episode games, with the Layzner & Zakarl being playable in the first game and also the Greimkaiser & Bloodykaiser make appearances as CPU-only units.
 The sequel, Another Century's Episode 2, follows the basic plot of the series but adapts it to the setting produced by the combined plots of the anime involved.
 For example, Eiji's first appearance is just after the resolution of Martian Successor Nadesico, and the SDF-1 Macross's fold removes the heroes from Earth long enough for Grados to establish control over Manhattan.
 The heroes return in time to aid the resistance, and Eiji finally joins the team officially along with Domon Kasshu after they (and the player's current character) fight off the Demon Death Platoon and several Gundam Heads.

 The series also appears in Harobots, since they're from Sunrise.
 Their units can act as 'wild' units or player units.